LinhVN0987/vue3-docs-vi/README.md

 - See VitePress docs on supported [Markdown Extensions](https://vitepress.dev/guide/markdown) and the ability to [use Vue syntax inside markdown](https://vitepress.dev/guide/using-vue).

 - See the [Writing Guide](https://github.com/vuejs/docs/blob/main/.github/contributing/writing-guide.md) for our rules and recommendations on writing and maintaining documentation content.

-## Working on the theme

-If changes need to made for the theme, check out the [instructions for developing the theme alongside the docs](https://github.com/vuejs/vue-theme#developing-with-real-content).